 - How much time would it take away from your team’s current workload?

 - What is your budget?

 Once you answer these questions, you can take a closer look at whether outsourcing or staying in-house will be the best solution.

 Contractors make a living from those choosing to outsource – but finding the right one for your task can be complicated.
 What you read in reviews, hear at events, or learn from recommendations in your network influence your purchase decision.
 And while there are definitely benefits to outsourcing, sometimes the disadvantages outweigh them when it comes to your particular project.

 Contractors have a specialized skill set.

 This is a biggie.
-If your crew doesn’t have what it takes to get the job done right and that is a top priority for you, outsourcing might be a good choice.
-A lot of times, contractors have specialized degrees, maintain reputable certifications, and have decades of experience in the field.
+If your crew doesn’t have what it takes to get the job done right or you’re looking to fill in knowledge gaps, outsourcing might be your best option.
+Contractors are experts in their field — they have specialized degrees, maintain reputable certifications, and may have decades of experience behind them.
 Challenges don’t phase them, because no project is exactly like the next.

-Depending on the timeline of your project, you might need a professional service for only a short period of time.
-In this case hiring a contractor is almost always ideal, especially if your in-house team doesn’t have the skills or time.
+Depending on your project timeline, you might only need a professional service for a short period of time.
+In this case, hiring a contractor is almost always ideal, especially if your in-house team doesn’t have the skills or time.

 They are dedicated to their clients’ needs.

 As previously stated, contractors make a living working for their clients – which really is a win-win.
 By nature (and necessity), they take time to understand clients’ needs and problems so they can carefully formulate the best solution.